Huskyeder/stackato-doc/user/reference/client-ref.rst

         --broker-token

-		    New value of the broker's token.
+		    Value of the broker's token.
+		    Note: This option is specific to Stackato 3.0.

         --group